10 Types of Chimneys That are Safe, Effective, & Attractive

 To make the metal chimney look aesthetical, many people prefer to cover it with casings such as sided frames, wooden structures, and masonry chimney cases.

-The most commonly used material that makes up metal types of chimneys is bare stainless steel.
+The most commonly used material that makes up metal types of chimneys is bare stainless steel or galvanized steel.
 This is believed to provide a more hi-tech outlook.
 The venting system is crafted with metals suited to deal with the fuel they exhaust.

 Metal chimneys are not as flexible as other chimneys and are restricted to only 15 to 30-degree angles.
 So if flexibility is your concern, metal chimneys might not be the best pick for you.